Have an initiative that needs to take off? Discover the value of a landing page as part of your marketing strategy. Read time: under 6 minutes

 Discover the power of landing pages.

-At it’s core, the goal of marketing is to create the desired action from the messages communicated.
+At its core, the goal of marketing is to create the desired action from the messages communicated.
 Individual marketing goals (desired reactions) vary—ranging from general awareness to successful conversion.
 However, when you are seeking interaction and conversions, efforts built on a laser-focused digital strategy with an integrated landing page fly high.

 You might wonder “Why would I need a landing page when I have a great website?”

 A good website is a must for organizations conveying information, sharing entertainment, or offering experiences, services or products.
 However, many websites start out vast and complex by the nature of their purpose.
 Even e-commerce sites often fit this description.
 And the complexity of most websites seems to be ever-increasing, in some cases exponentially.
 So much so that it seems more and more often it is difficult to find what you’re looking for, even though a search engine may have brought you to a particular website indicating it contained the information or product you were looking to find.
-This can be very frustrating for the user who is trying to find specific information about your destination.
+This can be very frustrating for the user who is trying to find specific information about your organization.
 And with our attention spans (and patience) shortening, consumers will often quickly move on.
 This is obviously the exact opposite of what we want them to do after we have spent so much effort getting them interested in you.